Wawa (company): Competitors

 Wawa, for the most part, covers parts of Pennsylvania not already served by rival stores such as Sheetz, which Wawa is often compared to due to their similar business models and Pennsylvania roots.
 This led to a "rivalry" between the two chains among Pennsylvanians, though the two companies themselves have a friendly relationship.
 The character of the two chains has been described as, "Sheetz is typically louder and flashier, with a more intense vibe than Wawa's unassuming, plain and simple appearance. ...
 But while Sheetz may seem like it has more options, Wawa reminds us that no matter how you are dressed, you are welcome there."
 Despite the rivalry, the two stores generally do not compete head-to-head in Pennsylvania, with only a few small overlapping areas in the eastern part of the state served by both chains.
-In Virginia, both chains share a market in the Hampton Roads, Richmond, and Northern Virginia regions.
-Wawa's planned expansion into South Central Pennsylvania as well as North Carolina will see more head-to-head competition from both chains, enough where Sheetz subsequently announced more store locations in Western Pennsylvania (where GetGo, 7-Eleven/Speedway, and locally based Coen Markets are major competitors as well a Circle K to a lesser extent) to fend off a potential expansion of Wawa into the Pittsburgh market.
+In Virginia, both chains share a market in the Greater Richmond and Northern Virginia regions.
+Wawa's planned expansion into South Central Pennsylvania and North Carolina will see more head-to-head competition from both chains, enough where Sheetz subsequently announced more store locations in Western Pennsylvania (where GetGo, 7-Eleven/Speedway, Circle K, and locally based Coen Markets are competitors) to fend off a potential expansion of Wawa into the Pittsburgh market.
+Maryland-based Royal Farms also shares a market with Wawa in several Mid-Atlantic states.

+As of October 2024, according to a survey done by the American Customer Satisfaction Index, Wawa received higher marks in customer satisfaction compared to Sheetz.